What is cyber insurance and do you really need it?

 A cyberattack on a company’s computer network and system could cause widespread disruption, operational downtime, financial loss, legal action and reputational damage.
 Cyber insurance will offset costs and damages that can be incurred following a cyberattack and acts as a breach response service helping, you to get back on your feet.

-There are a number of steps you can take to limit the risk of a cyberattack and safeguard your business.
+There are a number of steps you can take to limit the risk of a cyberattack and safeguard your business from cybersecurity audits to cybersecurity monitoring.
 However, cyber insurance provides an extra layer of protection for your organisation in a worst-case scenario.

 Explore what cyber insurance is and what a policy would cover below.